webapp342/waitlist/TWITTER_OAUTH_SETUP.md

 # Twitter OAuth Setup Guide

-This guide will help you configure Twitter OAuth to fix the 400 errors you're experiencing.
+This guide will help you configure Twitter OAuth for your BBLIP application.

 ## Prerequisites